BrownCSCI1230/projects_realtime_template/README.md

-# Projects 5 & 6: Realtime
+# Projects 5 & 6: Lights, Camera & Action!

-This is a placeholder readme.
+All project handouts can be found [here](https://cs1230.graphics/projects).